-Fixed unit 1 (FXU1) and Fixed unit 2 (FXU2) are the complex and simple integer units respectively.
-The multiply and divide instructions of FXU1 are multi-cycle, while all other operations are completed in a single cycle.
-Both of the integer units operate on 32 32-bit registers.
-Table 1 shows the operations that each fixed unit can perform.
-Each unit consists of three parts, an adder/comparator, logical and a shift/rotate unit.
+IU1 and IU2 denote Fixed Unit 1 and 2, which are the complex and simple integer units, respectively.
+The multiply and divide instructions of IU1 are multi-cycle, while all other operations are completed in a single cycle.
+Both the integers operate on thirty-two 32-bit registers.
+Table 1 shows the operations that each Fixed Unit can perform.
+Each unit consists of three units: an adder/comparator, shift/rotate unit, and logical unit.
 In addition to these standard units, FXU1 also has a multiply/divide unit.